cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 Using the "Browse..." button, navigate to your "wrapper.sh" script and open it.
 Do the same in the next field for your "test.sh" script, and click "Upload".
 After receiving a notification that the upload was successful, refresh youor directory again.
-You should now see our test.sh and wrapper.sh scripts in the folder, together with the lib directory.
+You should now see our test.sh and wrapper.sh scripts in the folder, together with the lib directory:

 ![Final folder structure](finalfolder.png)